galantelab/sideRETRO/docs/usage.rst

                           in GTF/GFF3 format
   -i, --input-file        File containing a newline separated list of
                           alignment files in SAM/BAM format.
-                          This option is not manditory if one or more SAM/BAM files are passed as argument.
+                          This option is not mandatory if one or more SAM/BAM files are passed as argument.
                           If 'input-file' and arguments are set
                           concomitantly, then the union of all alignment